JackHowa/ember-react-cheatsheet/docs/intro.md

 3. **Experiment with Code**: Use interactive features to tweak the examples and see how changes affect behavior.
 4. **Document Insights**: Take notes on patterns and techniques that you find useful for your migration process.

-By exploring the examples systematically and leveraging the app’s features, you can gain a clear understanding of how to transition from Ember.js to React effectively.
+By exploring the examples systematically and leveraging the app’s features, you can gain a clear understanding of how to transition from Ember to React effectively.

 ## How to Contribute

-This app is designed to provide practical examples for migrating from Ember.js to React, and contributions from the community are vital to keeping the examples relevant, accurate, and helpful.
+This app is designed to provide practical examples for migrating from Ember to React, and contributions from the community are vital to keeping the examples relevant, accurate, and helpful.
 Here’s how you can contribute:

 ## Editing Existing Content